 I have a couple of tricks that I feel bring out the flavor of the steel cut oats and make them as healthy as can be.

-The second thing I like to do is rinse the oats in a fine mesh sieve.
+The first thing I like to do is rinse the oats in a fine mesh sieve.

 For those of you with allergies, you may find yourself tolerating the oats a bit better.